muzaffarbhat07/the-blog/README.md

 # The Blog

 ## What it does
-The Blog is a simple react web app that uses JSON server to fetch data(blogs) from json file and displays them, and also allows users to add their own blo
+The Blog is a simple react web app that uses JSON server to fetch data(blogs) from json file and displays them, and also allows users to add their own blogs.

 ## How I built it
 The web app has been built using ReactJS and styled using CSS.